 When increasing the number of users, the prices (mentioned above) include a new full year of maintenance.

-An example: when you upgrade your license from 250 users to 500 users, you pay the difference between the two tiers as well as the cost of one years’ worth of maintenance at the new user tier.
-The mentioned upgrade price of 250 users to 500 users will result in a cost of $13,200.
-This includes the maintenance price of 9.900 USD and 3.300 USD for upgrading the license.
+An example: when you upgrade your license from 250 users to 500 users, you pay the difference between the two tiers and get one years’ worth of maintenance at the new user tier.
+The mentioned upgrade price of 250 users to 500 users will result in a cost of $26,800.

 It’s important to keep in mind that when you upgrade, you will reset your maintenance period.
 Hence, if you bought a license in April and upgraded in May then you would lose 11 months on the maintenance contract.